But that's not what he finds when he looks outside.

 “I know how to do that,” Adam said.
 “Enter the old password, press star-star, enter the new password, press star-star, then enter the new password a second time.
 It’ll be enabled, so you have to enter the new password again to turn it off.”

-“We should call the alarm company to make sure they have my cellphone and your cellphone numbers to contact us if the alarm is tripped.”
+“Yes.
+It was installed by the same locksmith as my alarm system.
+I’ll give you their phone number.
+You should call the alarm company to make sure they have my cellphone and your cellphone numbers to contact us if the alarm is tripped.”

 “I have the phone number for the alarm company,” Mrs. Billingsley said.
 “I’ll get it for you when we’re finished here.”